smekers/matrix-siv-safe/MatrixSiv/MatrixSiv/README.md

 Sends a text message to the room.
 Note that are not limited to text.
 Use this function as a template on sending messages but messages can be markdown, json, html, image, or other file types.
 ##### onUpdate
 This function gets called automatically when there's a new event in the room.
 Use this to update the view of your messages

-### How to login the user?
-The login screen is found in [SignInView](v2/Auth/SignInView.swift).
-It asks for the user's username and password and calls the static `login` function from [MatrixManager](v2/Matrix/MatrixManager.swift).

-The login function creates a client from `MatrixRustSDK` `ClientBuilder`.
-Then it tries to login that client to the matrix server.
-The client is stored in `MatrixManager.shared`

-### How to know if there's a user logged in
-[MatrixManager](v2/Matrix/MatrixManager.swift) has a function called `isLoggedIn` which tries to get the client's session.
-No session means the client is logged out

-### How to register the user?
-[MatrixManager](v2/Matrix/MatrixManager.swift) has a static function called `registerUser` which is used in [CreateAccountView](v2/Auth/CreateAccountView.swift).
-MatrixRustSDK does not provide a way to create/register a user so we're utilizing Swift's `URLSession` library to create a user using their REST API [/register](https://spec.matrix.org/v1.15/client-server-api/#post_matrixclientv3register) endpoint.
-Please note that for the `registerUser` function to work, you should set the AppConstants based on the data from your own homeserver.
-If it's still not working (probably because the endpoint is updated), you can experiment with it using Postman or other API testing apps

-### How to get the user rooms?
-You can get the user rooms by simply calling `client.allRooms()` from [MatrixManager](v2/Matrix/MatrixManager.swift).
-However, this method might return 0 rooms if you called it too early.

-Another way to get rooms is by using `RoomListEntriesListener`.
-You can find it in [MatrixManager](v2/Matrix/MatrixManager.swift)'s `loadClient` function.
-By conforming MatrixManager to the RoomListEntriesListener protocol, we allow it to listen on updates to the roomList.
-From there, you can decide what you want to do with the RoomListItems

-Please note that the rooms returned by allRooms() or RoomListEntriesListener are not ordered in particular so I suggest making a function to sort the rooms based on what you need.

-### How to get the room messages?
-For basic `MatrixRustSDK`, you need to get a Room then initialize it's timeline and have a class that conforms to `TimelineListener` so you can get timeline updates such as new messages or new reactions.
-For this app, we use [RoomManager](v2/Matrix/RoomManager.swift).

-`RoomManager` initializes the timeline and controlls the pagination so we can see messages and reactions in real time.
-RoomManager also provides the functions to interact with a room like sending messages and reactions.